David Low, MS PhD DTh, Spiritual Counseling, Philadelphia, No Insurance

 Certified 5-Star Dream Analysis method; practiced in Archetypal / Projective and a bit of Natural Dreamwork methods.

-40 years yoga/meditation; have taught meditation courses areound Philadelphia for 20 years.
+40 years yoga/meditation; have taught meditation, religion courses (Buddhist Ethics, etc.) around Philadelphia for 20 + years.

-Recent courses/certifications in CBT and ACT
+Recent course/certification in basic CBT

 Do you have a standard pricing system for your services?
 If so, please share the details here.

 I can relate to wanting to "check out" a counselor by having a conversation with him or her, before committing to a whole session.
-On the other hand, the client wants to describe everything hoping that he'll get what he needs without a session, which I understand, but which isn'rt fair to the counselor.
-A happy medium on that is ONLY $30 for an initial one-hour session.
+On the other hand, the client wants to describe everything hoping that he'll get what he needs without a session, which I understand, but which isn't fair to the counselor.
+A happy medium on that is ONLY $40 for an initial one-hour session.

 How did you get started in this business?